Map File Browser

 Filtered map file symbols

-Once you’ve loaded your .map file an interactive query browser allows you to find the right symbol for four different crash address calculations:
+Once you’ve loaded your MAP file an interactive query browser allows you to find the right symbol for four different crash address calculations:

 • Absolute crash address.
 You know the address of the crash and the load address of the DLL containing that address.